 In a 1980 BAR inspection, it was documented that the licensee had purchased surplus instruments, including a large number of instruments from Curtis Wright.
 Fixed contamination levels of 12,000 disintegrations per minute (dpm)/ per 100 square centimeters (cm2) were found on a tabletop surface where disassembly operations were being performed.
 In another 1982 inspection, alpha contamination was found in the spray paint area at 400 counts per minute (cpm), an old stripping can (3500 cpm), and a spray paint booth (250 cpm).
 In a 1983 inspection, a paint can and a paint tray were found reading with alpha contamination of 1,000 and 250,000 cpm, respectively.

 During a preliminary scoping survey of the facility in 2005, a BAR inspection team found contamination.
 An indoor radiation survey found removable alpha contamination in a storage cabinet, on a workbench, and a drain.
 An outdoor survey found radioactive contamination in soils, a drain line, and a container labeled paint thinner.

 With the potential for commingled radioactive and hazardous wastes, BAR referred the site to the Bureau of Environmental Remediation (BER) for a joint investigation.
 Based on the April 2005 Site Removal Evaluation (SRE), it appeared that a significant release of volatile organic compounds (VOCs) to groundwater has occurred from the IFR facility.
 Mercury was also detected at elevated concentrations in the area of elevated radiation levels in surficial soils.
 Other potential decay products, such as radon, may also be elevated in areas with associated higher radiation levels.
-Definite releases to surface soil of radium paint waste have been observed by surficial radiation survey results.
+Definite releases to surface soil of radium paint waste were confirmed by surficial radiation survey results.

 In August 2007, KDHE negotiated a Consent Order with IFR to address the contamination identified at the site with joint oversight by BER and BAR.
 Although KDHE agreed to allow IFR to proceed with a modified approach for phased implementation of remedial activities at the site (first addressing the on-site facilities, followed by the assessment and remediation of the impacted soils and groundwater, IFR informed KDHE that they were unable to complete the remaining activities necessary to satisfy their Consent Order due to financial constraints.